 No pay, no play states want to draw attention to the fact that they are limiting uninsured motorists from receiving certain compensations because they themselves wouldn’t be able to provide those same benefits to others.

-Currently, there are 11 states that have some sort of no pay, no play law in place.
-They are:
+Here are the 11 states with some sort of no pay, no play law in place

 Most states with no pay, no play limitations on car insurance claims (and lawsuits) are only on non-economic damages.
 This includes pain and suffering, mental anguish and loss of companionship.
 Economic damages, the uninsured motorist’s actual medical bills and property damage, are typically still recoverable.